daddycocoaman/AzDummy/README.md

 ## What do I do with the output?

-The default output provides two files: `output_create.csv` and `output_create.csv`.
+The default output provides two files for user: `output_create.csv` and `output_create.csv`.
 These files can be used with the Bulk Create and Bulk Delete options in Azure Portal in the Azure AD Users menu.
+Additionally, one file is created for each defined group with the members of those groups.
+These files can be used with the Import Members and Remove Members options in Azure Portal in the Azure AD Group menu.